viktorlott/penum/docs/static-dispatch.md

     (_, T) |

     // # Here we have a tuple containing two generic params.
-    //   This one is tricky, because I don't know if this shape even can be matched given
+    //   This one is tricky, because I don't know if this pattern fragment even can be matched given
-    //   the previous shape.
+    //   the previous pattern fragment.
 This is because Penum has a partial match order, and because
     //   `_` is a wildcard, it will catch all variants that also will match this one.
     (T, U) |

     // # Here we have a struct containing two generic params.
-    //   This shape should not have the same problem as the shape above.
+    //   This pattern fragment should not have the same problem as the pattern fragment above.
 Here we actually
     //   know that these two fields will be in a dispute, before any variants are present.
     //   To be able to choose a `dispatchelor`, one would have to ask the arbitor.
     { a: T, b: U }